Aninda11/Malicious_url_detection/README.md

 # malicious_url_detection
 My malicious url detector project for Data Scientist Internship at iNeuron.ai.

-Here's a README file for your project:
+Here's a README file for this project:

 ---